m-cahana/nyc_camera_violations/README.md

 ### New York City School Zone Violations

 A look into the distribution of school zone violations in New York City, and the tail-end of drivers who contribute a significant share of violations despite being relatively small in number.
+Check it out here: https://m-cahana.github.io/nyc_camera_violations/

 This project uses Python for data processing, and D3 and Mapbox for visualization.